Curie: Policy-based Secure Data Exchange: Introduction

 \section{Introduction}

 Inter-organizational data sharing is crucial to the advancement of many domains including security, health care, and finance.
-Previous works have shown the benefit of data sharing with the use of secure computation and differential privacy guarantees.
-Secure computation offers data sharing among multiple members while avoiding the risks of disclosing the sensitive data~\cite{el2013secure}.
-Recent works in differential privacy allow multiple members to perform joint analysis while protecting the privacy of individuals~\cite{mcgregor2010limits, wu2016inherit}.
-These approaches solve the privacy requirements of members' data or individuals, yet do not consider the complex relationships among members on data sharing.
+Previous works have shown the benefit of data sharing within distributed, collaborative, and federated learning~\cite{dean2012large, smith2017federated, anil2018large}.
+Privacy-preserving machine learning offers data sharing among multiple members while avoiding the risks of disclosing the sensitive data (\eg health-care records, personally identifiable information)~\cite{el2013secure}.
+For example, secure multiparty computation enables multiple members, each with its training dataset, to collaboratively learn a shared predictive model without revealing their datasets~\cite{mohassel2017secureml}.
+These approaches solve the privacy concerns of members during model computation, yet do not consider the complex relationships such as regulations, competitive advantage, data sovereignty, and jurisdiction among members on private data sharing.
 Members want to be able to articulate and enforce their conflicting requirements on data sharing.

-To illustrate complex data sharing requirements, consider health care organizations that collaborate for diagnosis of patients experiencing blood clots.
-Members wish to dictate their needs through their legal and political limitations as follows. $\textrm{U.S.}_1$ is able to share its complete data for nation-wide members ($\textrm{U.S.}_2$ )~\cite{arra, hitech}, yet it is obliged to share the data of patients deployed in NATO countries with NATO members ($\textrm{UK}$)~\cite{nato-share}.
+To illustrate such complex data sharing requirements, consider health care organizations that collaborate for a joint prediction model of diagnosis of patients experiencing blood clots (see Figure~\ref{fig:motivation}).
+Members wish to dictate their needs through their legal and political limitations as follows: $\textrm{U.S.}_1$ is able to share its complete data for nation-wide members ($\textrm{U.S.}_2$)~\cite{arra, hitech}, yet it is obliged to share the data of patients deployed in NATO countries with NATO members ($\textrm{UK}$)~\cite{nato-share}.
 However, $\textrm{U.S.}_1$ wishes to acquire all patient data from other countries. $\textrm{UK}$ is able to share and acquire complete data from NATO members, yet it desires to acquire only data of certain race groups from $\textrm{U.S}_1$ to increase its data diversity. $\textrm{RU}$ wishes to share and acquire complete data from all members, yet members limit their data share to Russian citizens who live in their countries.
 Such complex data sharing requirements also commonly occur today in non-healthcare systems~\cite{lindell2009secure, solove2003information}.
 For instance, National Security Agency has varying restrictions on how human intelligence is shared with other countries; financial companies share data based on trust, and competition among each other.